georgeguu/AOS_2/readme.txt

-Every time you change shell files you need to type: chmod +x compile.sh launcher.sh cleanup.sh
+For the first time or every time you change shell files you need to type: chmod +x compile.sh launcher.sh cleanup.sh

 if you want to open indivisual terminal for each machine: